Proto-Baltic language: Numerals

+Cardinal numbers

+Cardinal number 6 has three different reflexes in the Balto-Slavic languages: one in Latvian and pre-Lithuanian, another one in Old Prussian and a final one in Proto-Slavic.
+Hence, number 6 in PBS had either two or three versions: one version with a reflex in Proto-Slavic and either one single version or two different versions with two reflexes in PB.
+The hypothetical form of number 6 in PBS with medial *-w- is reconstructed by Vytautas Mažiulis (2004).

-Numerals, except for 'two', had noun endings: *ainas (PIE: *oinos) 'one' was inflected the same way as noun word stems o (masculine and neuter) and ā (feminine), this numeral had a singular, dual and plural number; masculine *d(u)u̯ō (PIE: *duu̯ō) and neuter-feminine *d(u)u̯ai (PIE: *duu̯oi) 'two' was inflected as a demonstrative pronoun dual; *trii̯es (masc.
-PIE: *trei̯es) 'three' was inflected as a plural noun with the word stem i and was common for all genders; meanwhile *ketures (masc.
-PIE: *ku̯etu̯ores) 'four' was inflected as a plural noun with the consonant word stem r and was also the same for all three genders.
+Numerals in Proto-Baltic, except for 'two', had noun endings: *ainas / *einas (PIE: *h₁óynos) 'one' was inflected the same way as noun word stems o (masculine and neuter) and ā (feminine), this numeral had a singular, dual and plural number;

+masculine *d(u)u̯ō (PIE: *dwóh₁) and feminine-neuter *d(u)u̯ai (PIE: *dwóy(h₁)) 'two' was inflected as a demonstrative pronoun dual;*trii̯es (masc.
+PIE: *tréyes) 'three' was inflected as a plural noun with the word stem i and was common for all genders;

+eventually, *ketures (masc.
+PIE: *kʷetwóres) 'four' was inflected as a plural noun with the consonant word stem r and was also the same for all three genders.

-Proto-Baltic people applied the principles for *ketures (PIE: *ku̯etu̯ores) 'four' inflexion to numerals *penkes (PIE: *penku̯e) 'five', *ušes / *sešes (PIE:*u̯eḱs / *su̯eḱs) 'six', *septines (PIE:*septṃ) 'seven', *aštōnes (PIE: *oḱtō) 'eight' and *neu̯ines (PIE: *neu̯ṇ) 'nine'.
+Proto-Baltic people applied the principles for *ketures (PIE: *kʷetwóres) 'four' inflexion to numerals *penkes (PIE: *pénkʷe) 'five', *ušes / *sešes < *su̯ešes (PIE:*(s)wéḱs) 'six', *septines (PIE: *septḿ̥) 'seven', *aštōnes (PIE: *(h₁)oḱtṓw) 'eight' and *neu̯ines (PIE: *h₁néwn̥) 'nine'.

 In PIE, numerals from five to nine were not inflected.
-The early Proto-Baltic might have retained the uninflected numeral forms of *septin 'seven', *aštō 'eight', *neu̯in 'nine' as well.
+The early Proto-Baltic might have retained the uninflected numeral forms of *su̯eš, *septin 'seven', *aštō 'eight', *neu̯in 'nine' as well.
 The reconstruction of Latvian language indicates that *septines 'seven' and *neu̯ines 'nine' with the short *i is plausible.
+The numeral 10, *dešimts (PIE *deḱmt- < *deḱṃ), was declined as the root noun and had all three numbers.